disruptiveplanets/AIME/data/probe-sigma/readme.md

 - Things take forever to converge.
 Should I be worried?
     - No, I don't think so.
 This convergence takes forever with sigma=0.01, and I don't expect good convergence here because the parameters are so badly known.
 - Then can I just run the fit, I think.
 Let's start with the smallest sigma.

+I learned that in order to minimize for very low data sigma over l=3, I need to add in another minimization tier.
+After some experimenting, I found that a tier at drc ___ was sufficient.